pytorch-ignite/pytorch-ignite.ai/src/blog/2021-06-28-pytorch-ignite-distributed.md

 PyTorch-Ignite's `idist` also unifies the distributed codes launching method and makes the distributed configuration setup easier with the
 [ignite.distributed.launcher.Parallel (idist Parallel)](https://pytorch.org/ignite/distributed.html#ignite.distributed.launcher.Parallel) context manager.

-This context manager has the capability to either spawn `nproc_per_node` (passed as a script argument) child processes and initialize a processing group according to the provided backend or use tools like `torch.distributed.launch`, `slurm`, `horovodrun` by initializing the processing group given the `backend` argument only in a general way.
+This context manager has the capability to either spawn `nproc_per_node` (passed as a script argument) child processes and initialize a processing group according to the provided backend or use tools like `torchrun`, `slurm`, `horovodrun` by initializing the processing group given the `backend` argument only in a general way.

 ### With `torch.multiprocessing.spawn`